jan-dolejsi/pddl-workspace/README.md

 ### Extending PDDL Workspace with custom syntaxes and functionality

 Creators of non-standard PDDL syntaxes, parsers, planning enginens can inject their extensions to the `PddlWorkspace`.
-Here is how:
+Here is how (full working code is in `CustomPddlParserExtension.ts`):

 ```typescript
 class CustomPddlFile extends FileInfo {